kaazing/gateway.docker/official.repo/kaazing-gateway.docs/README.md

 For information on the syntax of the Kaazing Gateway configuration files, see [the official documentation](http://developer.kaazing.com/documentation/5.0/index.html) (specifically the [Configuration Guide](http://developer.kaazing.com/documentation/5.0/admin-reference/r_conf_elementindex.html)).

-If you wish to adapt the default configuration, use something like the following to copy it from a running Kaazing Gateway container:
+If you wish to adapt the default Gateway configuration file, you can use a command such as the following to copy the file from a running Kaazing Gateway container:

 	docker cp some-kaazing:/conf/gateway-config-minimal.xml /some/gateway-config.xml